Network18 Group: Management

 Ritu Kapur was the first director of the company after the resignation of the Jindals and was followed by Raghav Bahl, who was the managing director of the company between 2003 and 2014.
 Haresh Chawla is considered to be the founding CEO of the company.
 He was appointed as the CEO of TV18 in 1999, having formerly worked at Times Music and Amitabh Bachchan Corporation.
 Chawla became the first CEO of Network18 after it was acquired and converted into the holding company of TV18.
 He resigned from the company in November 2011 before Network18 entered into a deal with Reliance Industries, publicly stating that he wanted nothing to with the Ambanis.
 According to Raghav Bahl, the entire credit for enabling Network18 to establish a diverse variety of partnerships with the likes of CNN Worldwide, CNBC, Forbes, Viacom and History Channel belonged to Chawla.
 The COO, B. Sai Kumar succeeded Chawla as the CEO of Network18, and resigned before the takeover of the company by Reliance.

 One of the directors at Reliance Industries and the Prime Minister of India's appointment to the Quality Council of India, Adil Zainulbhai became the chairman of the board of directors of the company following the takeover.
 Kshipra Jatana was the general counsel at the group and had resigned during the takeover.
 She remained associated with the company to oversee the transition, and became the manager in the interim period.
 A. P. Parigi was appointed as the new CEO of the company after Sai Kumar's exit and held the position until he was moved to an advisory position by Reliance Industries in October 2015.
 Rahul Joshi, the editorial director at The Economic Times was recruited and appointed as both the CEO and editor-in-chief of the entire group following the takeover.
 In 2018, Joshi was elevated to the position of managing director by the board and Jatana resigned from her position.

-Operating divisions and subsidiaries

-Broadcast subsidiary

-TV18 Broadcast is the broadcasting subsidiary of Network18.
-The company owns a 51.16% stake in the subsidiary as of 2019, while the rest of the shareholding is divided between various Reliance Industries properties and shareholdings of individual members of the public.
-It operates 2 national general news channels and 14 regional general news channels in several languages under the brand of News18, including the news channels which were acquired by the group from the ETV Network in 2012–2014.

-The general news channel CNN-News18 (English) is operated by TV18 for which Network18 has a brand and content licensing agreement with CNN Worldwide.
-The subsidiary also operates the business news channels of CNBC TV18 (English), CNBC Awaaz (Hindi) and CNBC Bajar (Gujarati) for which the group has a franchise licensing agreement with NBCUniversal, the owner of CNBC.